Personal Finance

 Leverage your resources and plan for tomorrow

 They say Rome was not built in a day; building your wealth is no different.
 Business owners understand the difference between cost and value.
 There is only so much time in a day, and one cannot be an expert in everything.
 Leverage your time by hiring professionals.
-A certified financial planner is trained and experienced to help guide you through life’s financial events.
+A certified financial planner possesses training and experience to guide you through life’s financial events effectively.

 Follow common-sense investment principles

-Most financial institutions will require you to complete a risk tolerance questionnaire, which is designed to help discover your comfort with various situations and outcomes.
-This should be used to help facilitate a discussion around risk and return, not confine you to one specific investment solution.
+Most financial institutions will ask you to complete a risk tolerance questionnaire, designed to determine your comfort with different situations and outcomes.
+Use this to foster a discussion about risk and return, rather than confining yourself to a single investment solution.
 In theory, the more risk an investor takes, the more potential for return.

 Understanding the full extent of investment risk is often more complex.
-Instead, we rely on guiding principles to help us make sense of and gain comfort with accepting the risk of uncertainty.
-Principles such as diversification, dollar-cost averaging, being disciplined (goal focused), and compounding (your investment returns being reinvested to earn additional returns), can all be used to your advantage.
+We rely on guiding principles to gain comfort with accepting the risk of uncertainty.
+You can use principles like diversification, dollar-cost averaging, and discipline (goal-focused) to your advantage.
+Additionally, compounding reinvests returns for more gains.

 Make your money work for you

-Today, with yields on bonds and other low risk investments at historic lows, it can prompt an investor to ask, “How should I be invested”?
+Today, with yields on bonds and other low-risk investments at historic lows, investors may ask, “How should I invest?”
 Consider including the value of your human capital in your overall portfolio of wealth.
 It can dramatically change how we think of our asset allocation once we have added your human capital to the picture.

 Studies have shown that for most occupations, human capital tends to be more bond-like (assuming it exhibits slow, stable growth and is not as volatile as the stock market).
-Let’s apply this to our example from Part I with the 35-year-old physician whose human capital is valued at $5,000,000 and has $300,000 available for investment in a balanced portfolio (60% equities and 40% fixed income):
+Let’s apply this to our example from Part I, where the 35-year-old physician, whose human capital is valued at $5,000,000 and has $300,000 available for investment in a balanced portfolio (60% equities and 40% fixed income), illustrates this.

 Balanced Portfolio$ Value%Balanced Portfolio, including Human Capital$%